Heber–Overgaard, Arizona: Early Heber

-In 1891 John Hoyle, Johann Frederick Heil, an immigrant from Baden, Germany, and former cook for the Hashknife Outfit, opened the first Heber store.
-He was called "Hoyle" rather than "Heil" because some cowboys had trouble pronouncing his name.
+In 1891 John Hoyle, born Johann Frederick Heil, an immigrant from Baden, Germany, and former cook for the Hashknife Outfit, opened the first Heber store.
+He was called "Hoyle" because some cowboys had trouble pronouncing his name.
 In addition to his store, he had a farm located down Buckskin Wash.
-John Hoyle had relocated to Heber from the failed Wilford, Arizona settlement, 7 miles south of Heber, where he had a store and ranch.
+Hoyle had relocated to Heber from the failed Wilford, Arizona settlement, 7 miles south of Heber, where he had a store and ranch.
 Samuel Porter helped him on his farm, and hauled freight to and from Holbrook.
 He ran the store until his death on August 2, 1912, of paralysis (possibly polio).
 He had no heirs to claim the land in the United States.
 Through a German consulate, twenty-eight distant heirs were located and $3,046 was divided among them.

 May 1898 was so dry that water was hauled from wells in Wilford for household use.
 Heber wells still had enough for livestock.
 A small reservoir had been built below town, and filled up when water ran down the Black Canyon.
 A diversion dam was built to divert water from the wash to the ditch.
 When the rains finally came in July, the Independence Day celebration had cause for additional celebration.
-Residents celebrated by firing guns, fire crackers, Pie Nie, and a dance that evening.
-Years later, The 4th of July would remain just as large a celebration in Heber.
-Alva Porter's Farm eventually became the rodeo grounds, where present day Mogollon High School sits.
+Residents celebrated by firing guns and firecrackers, and holding a dance that evening.
+Years later, the 4th of July would remain just as large a celebration in Heber.
+Alva Porter's Farm eventually became the rodeo grounds, where present-day Mogollon High School sits.
 During celebrations, the community roped calves, rode bucking horses, held pistol shooting contests, foot races, and dances.